-Results of 2018 Shareholder Vote on Named Executive Officer Compensation
+Results of 2019 Shareholder Vote on Named Executive Officer Compensation

-In May 2018, we held a shareholder advisory vote on the compensation paid to our NEOs, which resulted in the approval by a significant margin of the 2017 compensation paid to our NEOs, with approximately 94% of votes cast in favor of our say-on-pay proposal.
-Based on this feedback, and as the Company evaluated its compensation policies and practices throughout the remainder of 2018, our Board chose to make no significant changes to our existing executive incentive programs.
+In May 2019, we held a shareholder advisory vote on the compensation paid to our NEOs, which resulted in the approval by a significant margin of the 2018 compensation paid to our NEOs, with approximately 95% of votes cast in favor of our say-on-pay proposal.
+Based on this feedback, and as the Company evaluated its compensation policies and practices throughout the remainder of 2019, our Board chose to make no significant changes to our existing executive incentive programs based on this vote result.